“Nothing good ever happens after 2 a.m.” Do you remember this line from How I Met Your Mother? If it’s after 2 a.m., go to sleep. (don’t Google)

 In a normal day, I’m as easy as Sunday morning, cheerful and happy to help (heck, I wrote two travel guides about Lisbon didn’t I?).
 But that day I was fuming at the sight of the crowded streets, the “oh so typical” tuk-tuk rides, the hoard of independent travelers who parade around wearing their rugged backpacks while propagandizing their backpacking travel style but who never venture inside the old Moorish quarter beyond the Tram 28 stop.

 I was, of course, overreacting to something else (again, in a couple of weeks folks) and snapping for no reason at the wrong things.
-(By the way, the absent-minded foreigner didn’t here my slightly xenophobic lash out; it’s not like I blurted it out like “this is Spartaaaaa”).
+(By the way, the absent-minded foreigner didn’t hear my slightly xenophobic lash out; it’s not like I blurted it out like “this is Spartaaaaa”).

 Eventually, I found refuge in a ’round-the-corner cafe in Mouraria, away from the crowds, overhearing the cheerful gossiping of two regular clients about the arguable decisions of a family member.
 A few minutes later, an old couple accompanied by a tour guide sat for an espresso next to us.
 In a perfect English, despite the thick Portuguese accent, the man explained the History of their next stop, Intendente, highlighting the quarter’s offbeat nature, without resorting to words like “ultimate”, “bucket list” or “off the beaten path” (the traveling lingo used for SEO purposes by a gazillion of publishers).
-I finally was able to breathe.
+I was finally able to breathe.

 Did that last sentence sound bitter?
 I was processing… stuff.
 The kind of stuff that makes my stomach churn and that makes my husband tell me not to worry about things I can’t control.
 “It’s a waste of energy”, he tells me.
 (I know he’s right)